Dick Pound: Lance Armstrong

 In January 2004, Le Monde quoted Pound as saying that "the public knows that the riders in the Tour de France and the others are doping."
 This prompted a strongly worded rebuke from Lance Armstrong, who called Pound's comments "careless and unacceptable".
 Pound said he was surprised by the personal nature of Armstrong's response because he had never mentioned the cyclist by name.

 Around the same time, scientists at a French lab were using frozen urine samples from the 1999 Tour de France to find a new way of detecting erythropoietin (EPO), an oxygen-boosting agent.
 The samples did not have names attached to them, only numbers, and were provided for research purposes only.
 But an article in the August 23, 2005, edition of L'Équipe reported finding documentation linking the numbers with the riders, with the findings from the research with samples linked to Armstrong, claiming that six of his 15 samples showed traces of EPO.
 Pound told the media that there was "now an onus on Lance Armstrong and the others to explain how it is EPO got into their systems."

-The Union Cycliste Internationale launched an enquiry, led by lawyer Emile Vrijman, former head of the Netherlands' antidoping agency (and later defence lawyer of athletes accused of doping).
+The Union Cycliste Internationale launched an inquiry, led by lawyer Emile Vrijman, former head of the Netherlands' anti-doping agency (and later defence lawyer of athletes accused of doping).
 In his 132-page report, leaked to the media on May 31, 2006, Vrijman said no proper records were kept of the samples and that there had been no chain of custody and no process to ensure that the samples had not been spiked with banned substances at the laboratory.
 The report was highly critical of WADA and Pound, concluding that they had specifically targeted Armstrong and the UCI.
 The report also called for an investigation to "focus on the communications between Dick Pound and the media" and recommended that no disciplinary action be taken against any athletes.

 In response, Pound dismissed the Vrijman report as "so lacking in professionalism and objectivity that it borders on farcical".
 WADA released an official statement, criticising the Vrijman report as biased, ill-informed, speculative, and "fallacious in many aspects".

 On June 9, 2006, Armstrong sent an eight-page letter to Jacques Rogge, president of the International Olympic Committee, demanding that action be taken against Pound.
 He wrote that Pound was guilty of "reprehensible and indefensible" behaviour and "must be suspended or expelled from the Olympic movement".
 In February 2007, the IOC ethics committee recommended that Pound exercise greater prudence in his public pronouncements.
 It declined to move toward removing Pound as an IOC member, and found it had no jurisdiction over WADA.
 In response, Pound said he was accountable to WADA, not to the IOC.

 In 2013, Armstrong admitted that he had taken banned substances.